Special Educational Needs

 In addition to this course of study, you will identify an aspect of study related to Special Educational Needs and develop a piece of independent research into your chosen area.

-The following courses are available as Advanced Research Courses.
-You will choose two from the following:
+The following courses are indicative of the courses available to you as Advanced Research Courses.

 Neither seen nor heard listening to the stories of marginalised young people